• Skip to primary navigation

 Recipe for Chocolate-Covered Truffle Balls

-I hope you enjoy this copycat Lindt truffle recipe.
+I hope you enjoy this Amish recipe for copycat Lindt truffles.
 In my opinion, they're the best homemade Christmas truffles.

-But not only are they great for Christmas (or any occasion), they would be a perfect treat to make for Valentines Day as well.
+Not only are they great for Christmas (or any occasion), but they would be a perfect treat to make for Valentine's Day as well.
+And while you're dipping truffles in chocolate, you may as well go ahead and dip some pretzels as well.

-If you try them, let me know what you think in the comments below.
+If you try this truffle recipe, I'd love to hear from you in the comments below.
+Thank you!

 More Amish Christmas Recipes